eric-sclafani/deltastar/README.md

 ## Assimilation

-**Assimilation** rules map already existing symbols to new ones.
+**Assimilation** rules map input symbols to new symbols.
 The snippet below shows one mapping and one context:

 ```python
 >>> fst = assimilation([("a", "b")], ["a c a b _"])
 ```
 Input your string into the `.rewrite()` and behold the magic:
 ```python